Top Things To With Kids In DUMBO, Brooklyn

 Outdoor vendors along the water can change a bit from summer to summer, but you’ll find food options around most of the piers.

-Shake Shack has opened an outpost, as has Luke’s lobster (the lobster rolls are pricey; the crab rolls are a better deal).
+Shake Shack has opened an outpost near the park, as does Luke’s lobster (the lobster rolls are pricey; the crab rolls are a better deal and excellent).

 Pin it for later!

 All photos courtesy of the businesses they portray or NYC Go.